open-telemetry/opentelemetry-operator/docs/api.md

 PodMonitors to be selected for target discovery.
-This is a map of {key,value} pairs.
-Each {key,value} in the map is going to exactly match a label in a PodMonitor's meta labels.
-The requirements are ANDed.
+A label selector is a label query over a set of resources.
+The result of matchLabels and matchExpressions are ANDed.
+An empty label selector matches all objects.
+A null label selector matches no objects.

 <table>
     <thead>